 What This Means For You

 - Start every new Google App Campaign with tCPI bidding at 1.2-1.5x your target CPI to accumulate 100+ installs/day quickly, then transition to tCPA after 7 days once you have conversion event history.
-Based on RocketShip HQ data, this ramp strategy reduces learning phase waste by approximately 20% compared to launching directly on tCPA.
+In our experience, this ramp strategy meaningfully reduces learning phase waste compared to launching directly on tCPA.

-- Invest disproportionately in portrait video (1080×1920, 15-30 seconds) because YouTube Shorts inventory now represents 8-15% of spend share and growing 3x year-over-year. reduce learning phase waste by ramp strategy see 12-18% lower blended CPIs according to our cross-client analysis.
+- Invest disproportionately in portrait video (1080×1920, 15-30 seconds) because YouTube Shorts inventory now represents 8-15% of spend share and growing 3x year-over-year. reduce learning phase waste by ramp strategy In our experience, campaigns that prioritize portrait video tend to see lower blended CPIs.

 - Separate creative themes into distinct campaigns rather than mixing all assets together.
 A fintech app should run one campaign with 'security/trust' messaging and another with 'speed/convenience' messaging, each with dedicated budgets.
 This avoids the algorithmic confusion documented in asset stuffing research and typically improves ROAS 15-25%.